ShaunRW/elf/README.md

 #### Header ####
 * Change the background color of the nav menu depending on the logo. might stay black yet.
-* Add Request a quote button beside the logo in small and medium screens.
-* Add Phone button beside login in small and medium screens.
 * Make request a quote on large screen show popup instead of new page.
 Maybe.
 * Fix issue on vertical menus pushing lower menu items down on mouse hover.
 Possibly caused by the bottom-border.